quentin-ld/zenpress/readme.txt

 == Description ==

 ZenPress is a lightweight, super-fast plugin that boosts your WordPress & WooCommerce website through a wide range of solid actions.
 This is a simple solution for improving your WordPress website's performance and security while enjoying a simpler and lighter UI.
 No database clutter, no ads, no pro version.
-Just install, activate, select what you need or pick up you're settings preset and you're ready to go !
+Just install, activate, select what you need or pick up your settings preset and you are ready to go !

 = Why choose ZenPress? =
 * Curated settings presets included to help you.